-Type number 4b Becquerel plate © CLEAPSS 2019 Description A radioactive substance lines a recess in a plastic plate, normally protected by a transparent cover or case.
+Type number 4b Becquerel plate © CLEAP Description A radioactive substance lines a recess in a plastic plate, normally protected by a transparent cover or case.
 Most were originally supplied by Griffin & George, Philip Harris and Panax.
 Becquerel plate Panax-type yellow plate .
 Also in black.
 Typical dimensions Length 38 mm, width 38 mm, thickness 4 mm.
-Length 85 mm, width 30 thickness 4 mm) mm, Original use Used to produce blackening (fogging) of photo accidental discovery of radioactivity.
+Length 85 mm, width 30 thickness 4 mm ) mm, Original use Used to produce blackening (fogging) of phot accidental discovery of radioactivity.
 However photographic film is no longer commonplace.
-Original activity Depends on type, but uranium types are usua ally less than 100 kBq.
+Original activity Depends on type, but uranium types are usually less than 100 kBq.
 Radionuclide and half-life Uranium oxide paint or encapsulated uranium oxide powder.
 Panax types also have dummies with manganese oxide.
 Some Panax plates are yellow in colour.
 These contain uranyl nitrate, and some are dummies with sulfur.
 Uranium is mainly uranium-238 with up to 0.7% uranium-235 and decay chains.
-Uranium- 238: 4.5 x 10 9 years. , Main radiations α,β including emissions from the decay chain).
+Uranium-238: 4.5 x 10 years.
+Main radiations $\alpha,\beta$ including emissions from the decay chain.
 Reason for withdrawal from use The Panax plate seals regularly fail and cause contamination.
 The uranium oxide coating on other types commonly show deterioration, losing their integrity and causing contamination.
 Hazard External irradiation of the body, including possibly more sensitive organs such as the eyes.
 Internal irradiation of the body due to substances being inhaled, absorbed through the skin or through wounds, or swallowed.
 Risk assessment The sources are well beyond their recommended working life and a risk assessment does not support extending their service life.
 Storage and labelling The non-radioactive dummies should be taken out and disposed of separately as chemical waste.
-The radioactive items should be placed in a s the bag in the steel store cabinet and make a Spill or drop Wear a lab coat and disposable gloves.
-If a source is dropped, check the area for contamination, and decontaminate it if necessary.
-See section 9.2.
-Disposal See section 12.
+The radioactive items should be placed in a sealed bag and labelled 'DO NOT USE'.
+Place the bag in the steel store cabinet and make arrangements to dispose of plates promptly.
+Spill or drop Wear a lab coat and disposable gloves.
+If a scontamination, and decontaminate it if necess ne area for Disposal See section 12.